-Will the US see improved organic standards for animal welfare?
+Will the US see improved animal welfare standards for organic meat?

 The lives of organic chickens could change following a new rule proposed by National Organic Program Organic Livestock and Poultry Standards.
 Here’s what CFS’ Senior Attorney Amy van Saun had to say…

 We are on the verge of much-needed improvements to the organic standards for animal welfare.
 That’s according to a statement from Senior Attorney Amy van Saun for the Center for Food Safety (CFS), which was published earlier this week on its website.

 Last month, the National Organic Program Organic Livestock and Poultry Standards (OLPS) proposed a rule which, if implemented, should improve the lives of millions of chickens raised organically.

 In 2018, the USDA announced the decision to withdraw the Organic Foods Protection Act’s (OLPP) final rule published in January 2017.
 This was because it would have increased federal regulation of livestock and poultry for certified organic producers and handlers.
 Despite this, five years later and we’re looking at an almost identical ruling in the new proposal.